k0rventen/appchart/charts/appchart/README.md

 ## changelog

-1.4.0: add `deploymentSpec` key for adding extra config at the deployment level 1.3.0: add annotation so flux avoid reconciliation on ingresses when modified by klipper 1.2.0: added `extras` key that allows settings arbitrary container-level specs
+1.5.0: rename `extras -> containerSpec`, add `podSpec`, and `secrets` for generating simple secrets 1.4.1: chore bump for triggering the CI for the first time 1.4.0: add `deploymentSpec` key for adding extra config at the deployment level 1.3.0: add annotation so flux avoid reconciliation on ingresses when modified by klipper 1.2.0: added `extras` key that allows settings arbitrary container-level specs